ayechanst/website2/content/plat-eth/accounts.md

 This is not too important at the moment, but the nonce is a number that keeps track of the amount of transctions sent by a certain account.
 This is why the **nonce poster** is set right next to the train platform door.
 It keeps track of how many trains have been sent.
 We keep track of the nonce to prevent re-entrancy attacks which you can read about [here](https://blog.daisie.com/cryptographic-nonce-a-practical-understanding-guide/).

+# Now recap the story one more time and continue into wallets!